vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 - `$tag:media-time-slider`: Disabled if seeking operations are not permitted for the live stream.
   When disabled, it can not be interacted with, no pointer/drag events will be fired, the thumb will pinned to the right edge, and the background color will be set to red.
-- `$tag:media-slider-value-text`: Displays a negative offset from the current live time when used inside the time slider.
+- `$tag:media-slider-value`: Displays a negative offset from the current live time when used inside the time slider.
 The text "LIVE" will be displayed if the stream is not seekable.

 ## Media State